 I’ve prefaced this blog post recipe with my name to differentiate between the Gluten Free Sourdough Starter Recipe already on this site from 125 Best Gluten-Free Bread Machine Recipes.
-I’ve learned that the use of rice flour achieves the best results in creating the ideal gluten free sourdough bread starter.
+I’ve learned that the use of brown rice flour achieves the best results in creating the ideal gluten free sourdough bread starter.
 And though I have created a sourdough starter from white rice flour, I’ve discovered that without the use of yeast, brown rice creates a better one.
-I’ve given you some interesting tips you may have not read before that will help you achieve a successful gluten free sourdough starter, as well as addressed the issue of arsenic in brown rice/rice products.
+Below, I’ve provided you with some interesting tips you may have not read before that will help you achieve a successful gluten free sourdough starter, as well as addressed the issue of arsenic in brown rice/rice products.

 Add Yeast or No Yeast?